sitoan/chatbot/README.md

 ## AFTER CLONING THE WHOLE PROJECT

-# Backend
+## Backend
-- Change the connection string to connect to your sqlserver in TourFlow_BE/Models/TourFlowContext.cs line 35
+- Change the connection string to connect to your sqlserver in TourFlow_BE/Models/TourFlowContext.cs line 35 to replace your USERNAME and PASSWORD
+- Change directory to chatbot/TourFlow_BE
 - Run the commands below
   ```
   dotnet ef migrations add InitialCreate